 "Fata nu mănâncă mărul și ea bea sucul."

-Translation:The girl does not eat the apple and she drinks the juice.
+Translation:The girl is not eating the apple and is drinking the juice.

 "Fată nu manancă mărul" it's the same like "Girl doesn't eat the apple".

 I'm not sure if in English "Girl" makes any sense without "The" in the previous sentence (could be a general truth?!).... but in Romanian "Girl" must be a definite article.
 (We know the girl, or we can see her...so we use the definite article).